 Section 1.
-The Squadron existing under these bylaws shall be known as Sons of the American Legion Squadron 320 of Spotsylvania, Detachment of Virginia.
+The Squadron existing under these bylaws shall be known as {Name of Sponsoring AL Post} Sons of the American Legion Squadron ___ of {City or County}, Detachment of Virginia.

 Article 2 - Meetings

 Section 1.
-The regular meeting of this Squadron shall be held in Spotsylvania, Virginia, on the first Tuesday of each month at Squadron 320's home at 8456 Brock Road, Spotsylvania, Virginia 22553, at 7:30 PM.
+The regular meeting of this Squadron shall be held in {City or County}, Virginia, on the {day, e.g.: first Tuesday} of each month at Squadron ___'s home at {Address}, at {time of day}.

 Section 2.
 The regular meeting will consist of a quorum of at least three members.
 In which, one of three should be the Squadron’ Commander, Vice Commander or Adjutant; who shall chair the meeting and keep minutes of the meeting to relay to the Squadron Adjutant.